-The Pediatric Bioethics Fellowship Program is a two-year program that trains physicians in bioethics with an emphasis on pediatrics issues in the clinical and research arenas.
-The goal of the fellowship is to prepare fellows for academic careers with an emphasis on scholarship in pediatric bioethics.
-Fellows will conduct an independent research project, participate in clinical consultations and will be expected to enroll in a master's program.
+The Pediatric Bioethics Fellowship Program is a two-year program that trains clinicians in Bioethics with a focus on pediatric issues in the clinical and research arenas.
+The goal of the fellowship is to prepare fellows for academic careers with an emphasis on scholarship in Pediatric Bioethics.
+Fellows are expected to enroll in the Bioethics Master’s Degree Program, conduct an independent research project, and participate in clinical Bioethics consultations.

-The program is sponsored by the Treuman Katz Center for Pediatric Bioethics at Seattle Children’s, and the Division of Bioethics in the Department of Pediatrics at the University of Washington School of Medicine.
-Fellows will benefit from collaborations with the University of Washington Department of Bioethics and Humanities, School of Medicine and School of Public Health.
+The program is sponsored by the Division of Bioethics and Palliative Care in the Department of Pediatrics at the University of Washington School of Medicine and the Treuman Katz Center for Pediatric Bioethics at Seattle Children’s Research Institute.
+Fellows benefit from collaborations with the Seattle Children’s Hospital Center for Diversity and Health Equity, as well as The University of Washington Department of Bioethics and Humanities, School of Medicine, Law School, School of Social Work, and School of Public Health.

 Mentored research projects and presentations at professional meetings.

 Weekly seminars, visiting professor lectures, grand rounds series, and an annual Pediatric Bioethics conference.